 Head to NorthPark Center in Dallas, and purchase advance tickets to the Fair for $15. $4.50 from each ticket will benefit Family Getaway, an organization providing stability and life-changing services to families with children affected by homelessness.
 Tickets are sold at the NorthPark Concierge located on level one.

-One FREE single-day bring-a-friend ticket (valid Monday – Friday only)
+Single-day bring-a-friend for a FREE ticket (valid Monday – Friday only)

-One FREE State Fair reusable bag (available to the first 8,000 season pass holders who redeem)
+State Fair reusable FREE bag (available to the first 8,000 season pass holders who redeem)